sbussinger/vOPTO/readme.md

 ## Features
 This fork tracks the master source code of the vDos project and adds several features necessary to support the OPTO program.

+### bootdrive
+This branch adds the ability to change the internal boot drive of vDos from Z: to another drive letter.

 ## Project Notes